According to Squarespace, its templates are “award-winning”. But that could mean anything, really. It could even just be marketing mumbo-jumbo.

 By default, yes.
 All Squarespace templates are designed to be responsive, so the elements will rearrange themselves to look good on screens of any size.

-However, you might need to tweak a few elements to make the site play nice.
+However, in version 7.0 you have the option to tweak a few elements, in case you need to make the site play nice.
 For instance, see how the title on this Mojave theme is too big for a small screen?

 The title might need to be shortened or resized manually for mobiles